-The second is implemented via the product of a feed-forward NN classifier $f : \mathbb{R}^2 \to \mathbb{P}(Per)$ with itself, i.e., $f \times f$, where Per is the set of 16 abstract grid points, see Fig. 1 (right).
-This NN f has one hidden ReLU layer with 10 neurons.
-We break ties using a total order over the abstract grid points, which is Borel measurable.
+The second implementation of the classifier $f{\mathcal{R}}$ is a feed-forward NN classifier, which has one hidden ReLU layer with 10 neurons, and is trained from labelled data.
+We break ties using a total order over the abstract grid cells, which is Borel measurable.